Our Restorations | Press & Testimonials | Awards

 - We then rejuvenate the flexibility of the cedar ribs and planking by liberally applying a 50/50 mix of boiled Linseed oil and Turpentine heated to almost boiling.
 Cedar that is nearly a century old has lost much of its natural oil, so this treatment is extremely effective for putting "spring" back into the wood.
 The hull is then allowed to absorb this mix for 4 weeks.

 - No. 10 canvas duck is tightly stretched over the hull and affixed using brass tacks.
 Three coats of filler are applied to waterproof the canvas and provide excellent durability.
-Both the canvas and the filler are supplied by Old Town Canoe Company, considered to be the best materials on the market today.
+Both the canvas and the filler are supplied by Jerry Stelmok and are considered to be the best materials on the market today.

 - Once the filler has cured for 3 to 4 weeks the canvas is sanded, the keel and outwales are reattached with polysulfide bedding compound (to insure watertightness) and the entire exterior hull is covered with marine primer and 3 to 6 coats of acrylic enamel paint to match the original production color(s) of the craft.

-- The interior hull, decks, gunwales, seats and thwarts are given 4 to 6 coats of a special Spar varnish that contains additives for extra surface hardness and enhanced UV protection.
+- The interior hull, decks, gunwales, seats and thwarts are given 6 to 8 coats of a special Spar varnish that contains additives for extra surface hardness and enhanced UV protection.
 Between each coat we carefully sand the surface with 320 and 400 grit abrasive.
-Two final coats of Satin finish varnish are applied to help minimize the eventual appearance of scratches due to normal use.

 The result, after 3 months and several hundred man-hours, is a handsome watercraft brought back to the appearance and durability of its youth.
 With proper care and storage, it will provide many years of aesthetic and paddling satisfaction.